genropy/genropy_saved/docs/genro/database/index.rst

             from gnr.app.gnrapp import GnrApp
             instance = GnrApp('name_of_project')

-        More information in the :ref:`instances_index` section.
+        More information in the :ref:`instances` section.

     * The ``packages`` folder: